Healthy Recipes Blog

 Removing excess water from spinach.

-• In a large bowl, combine the sour cream, mayonnaise, garlic, red pepper flakes, parmesan, and 3 ounces of cheddar.
+• In a large bowl, combine the sour cream, mayonnaise, garlic, red pepper flakes, Parmesan, and 3 ounces of cheddar.
 Mix in the chopped artichokes and spinach.

 Spinach and artichoke were added to the bowl.